-David Hammons was born in Springfield, Illinois in 1943.
-He moved to Los Angeles in 1963 attending Chouinard Art Institute (now CalArts) from 1966 – 1968 and the Otis Art Institute from 1968 – 1972.
-In 1974 Hammons settled in New York City.
+David Hammons was born in Springfield, Illinois on July 24, 1943.
+He moved to Los Angeles in 1962, attending CalArts from 1966-1968, and the Otis Art Institute from 1968-1972, where he was inspired by artists such as Bruce Nauman, John Baldessari, Charles White, and Chris Burden.
+In 1974, Hammons settled in New York City.

 David Hammons currently lives and works in New York.